Join us for our Common Leys Farm Open Day on Wednesday 18th March, from 5-7pm!

 01235 555 585

-This practical, hands-on course is ideal for beginners looking to gain confidence in horticulture while working in an allotment and polytunnel, in all weather conditions, with classroom-based support.
+This practical, hands-on course is ideal for beginners looking to gain confidence while working in the college’s thriving allotment and polytunnel, in all weather conditions, with classroom-based support.
+Learn propagation, composting, and plant care.

 Course units

-- Sustainable gardening practices including recycling household waste items. - Gardening to increase biodiversity and provide food and shelter for wildlife. - Budget friendly ways to increase plant stock including taking shoot and root cuttings, dividing plants, sowing seeds. - Reducing garden and household waste by composting. - Harvesting rainwater and efficient watering strategies. - Using free resources such as eggshells, cardboard to improve soil. - Designing Summer themed planted containers. - Pruning and dead heading techniques to maximise flowering potential of plants. - Maintaining the summer garden and preparing for the growing season. - Wildflower meadows and the creation of small-scale wildflower meadows. - The pros and cons of “No mow May.” - Different plant types and how they can be combined to best effect in the garden.
+The course will explore: • Sustainable gardening practices including recycling household waste items. • Gardening to increase biodiversity and provide food and shelter for wildlife. • Budget friendly ways to increase plant stock including taking shoot and root cuttings, dividing plants, sowing seeds. • Reducing garden and household waste by composting. • Harvesting rainwater and efficient watering strategies. • Using free resources such as eggshells, cardboard to improve soil. • Designing Summer themed planted containers. • Pruning and dead heading techniques to maximise flowering potential of plants. • Maintaining the summer garden and preparing for the growing season. • Wildflower meadows and the creation of small-scale wildflower meadows. • The pros and cons of “No mow May.” • Different plant types and how they can be combined to best effect in the garden.

 You will need: Gardening gloves (if you choose to wear them, not essential), clothes and footwear suitable for practical gardening.